Discrete Mathematics

 -

 I will post lecture slides for every class.
 There is no required textbook.
-However, the course will loosely follow a text by Kenneth H. Rosen, Discrete Mathematics and Its Application, 屈婉玲 耿素云 张立昂, 离散数学.
+However, the course will loosely follow a text by Kenneth H. Rosen, Discrete Mathematics and Its Application(Eight Edition), 屈婉玲 耿素云 张立昂, 离散数学.
 Again, it is not necessary to buy this text

 - Advanced Mathematics (Calculus), Linear Algebra, Data Structures, and a strong background in high school mathematics, which you can recall very well.